dward2/BME547/Assignments/UnitTestingCIAssignment.md

 * Clone this repository to your local computer.
 * Develop code on feature branches.
 * Develop appropriate unit tests
-* Ensure all functions, including the unit test functions, adhere to PEP-8 style.
+* Ensure all functions and code, including the unit test functions, adhere to PEP-8 style.
-* Enable and use TravisCI in this repository.
+* Use GitHub Actions in this repository to implement CI testing.
 * Push code to GitHub.
-* Generate Pull Request on GitHub to merge your feature branch into the main branch only after Travis CI reports a passing status.
+* Generate Pull Request on GitHub.
+Only merge your feature branches into the main branch once GitHub Actions reports a passing status.
-* Tag final submission on the main branch as `v1.0.0`.
+* Tag final submission on the main branch as `v1.0.0` or later number if revisions are necessary.

 ### Grading Criteria